 A vintage train wrapped in holiday lights rumbles and chugs into view in front of Fitger’s in Duluth from late November through December.
 Its lights brighten an inky night along Lake Superior as families eagerly climb up the steps and a conductor hollers, “All Aboard!”

 The seasonal ride on the North Shore Scenic Railroad’s Christmas City Express travels to Duluth’s 1892 Depot, which houses the Lake Superior Railroad Museum.
-Kids gather for a reading of the book, “The Christmas City Express,” watch Lionel model train sets whir around their tracks, explore full-sized trains, and hear a full-sized steam engine chug to life, spewing smoke and blowing its whistle.
-The North Shore Scenic Railroad also offers a shuttle between Fitger’s and Bentleyville.
+Kids gather for a reading of the book, “The Christmas City Express,” watch Lionel model train sets whir around their tracks, explore full-sized trains and hear a full-sized steam engine chug to life, as it spews smoke and blows its whistle.

 Christmas at Glensheen